nnson0310/Autotrader_selenium_automation_framework/README.md

 + Using Junit 5 as automation framework
 `````

-**Important**: Because test domain is real domain (production) so test data can be invalid when you run testcases.
-Update test data to run testcases stably if you need.
+**Important**: Because domain using for test is real domain (production) so test data can be invalid at the moment you run testcases.
+All using data are temporarily invalid at the moment I run testscripts.
+Update test data if you need.

 ### Features
 +  Support demo running through local, docker selenium and cloud testing with proper configuration
 +  Generate report and log file.
 +  Support cross-browser testing: chrome, firefox, headless browser, opera, edge, safari....
++  Generate allure report with attached screenshot at failed step (only failed step)
 +  Auto record video when running testcases on local environment
 +  Auto save record video from BrowserStack through API call
 +  Can be intergrated with CI-CD tools like Jenkins.